 Trying to figure out where to travel next?
-This travel cost comparison between Bar Harbor and Providence can help.
+This travel comparison between Bar Harbor and Providence can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Bar Harbor is a seafront town located on Mount Desert Island just off the coast of Maine.
 The Wabanaki Indians who seasonally fished, hunted and gathered berries, clams, and other shellfish in the area, called it the ‘clam-gathering' or ‘clambake' place.
 Eventually the area was settled by Europeans who established industries in fishing, lumbering, shipbuilding, and agriculture.
 Its maritime scenery even attracted artists of the Hudson River School like Thomas Cole, and the area soon became a seasonal resort for the affluent, comparable to that of Newport, Rhode Island.

 Providence is the state capital and the largest city in Rhode Island.
 It's a fascinating city to visit with diverse neighborhoods, beautiful parks, and a rich history.
 Like much of New England, the winters are cold and snowy with milder summers.
 It's a great year round destination that has a beautiful setting whether it's covered in snow or in full bloom.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Bar Harbor is $161, while the average daily cost in Providence is $168.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Bar Harbor and Providence in more detail.